In this all-new guide you’ll learn about:

 The lack of autofocus and microphone input makes it less desirable to those who are into videography (including casual users).

 Compared to the Canon t6, there are not many major differences.
-Although there are many improvements here and there, people do not recommend the Canon t7 camera if you can afford a better camera such as the Nikon D3400 or the Canon t7i which are pricier but better for the long term.
+Although there are many improvements here and there, people do not recommend the Canon t7 camera if you can afford a better camera such as the Nikon D3400 or the Canon t7i which are better for the long term.

 What is the Difference Between the Canon t6 and t7?